What Is EPC in Affiliate Marketing? Calculator + Examples

 2. Offer Quality

 The commission value and structure of your affiliate programs significantly impact your EPC.
-Higher-paying offers naturally boost your earnings per click while recurring commission models can dramatically increase customer lifetime value.
+Higher-paying offers naturally boost your earnings per click, while recurring commission models can dramatically increase customer lifetime value.
 According to industry data, programs offering 30%+ commission rates generally produce EPCs 2-3 times higher than those paying under 10%.

 3. Traffic Source